cbajgier/cbajgier.github.io/_posts/2016-03-26-invisible-progress.markdown

 </tbody>
 </table>

 Since then, I've written even more small utilities in Python and started my master project in Django.
-So yeah, even though I haven't done much on the site, I've learned a ton and enjoyed participating in the local community while doing it.
+So yeah, even though I haven't done much on the site, I've learned a ton _"offline"_ and enjoyed participating in the local community while doing it.